francis1009/francis1009/README.md

 - ✨ I have a strong interest towards **cybersecurity and networking!**
 - 🔭 I’m currently working on a portfolio website and a Chat Application with group feature.
 - 🌱 I’m currently learning **ReactJS with different UI libraries and Websocket implementation.**
 - 💬 Ask me about anime and manga!
-I'm down to talk with men of culture.
-- 📫 You can reach me on [my email](mailto:francism56789@gmail.com).
-- ⚡ Fun fact: **I'm a huge baseball nerd!**

 </br>